 Have fun browsing my Web essays, novels, short stories, and plays.
 And feel free to use the Contact form below to send me your comments and suggestions for worthy subjects and new projects.
 I would be glad to hear from you.
 To start, may I suggest my latest . . .

 Get in the Car, a web essay

-Chain of Command, a web essay
+Courage, Mitt, a web essay

 The apology Mitt Romney gave for casting his lone Republican vote to convict at Trump’s impeachment trial was deeply emotional.
 Indeed, Mitt managed to call a spade a spade.
 Odd that he had to search his soul before doing so.

 3 Days, 3 Fishermen, a play in three acts

 When three middle-aged brothers find themselves all back in the family home expecting full accommodation as they sort out their lives, they discover their elderly father’s modest means won’t cover them all.
 In the squabble over how to allocate the 98-year-old man’s pension, they forget to include one factor: the 98-year-old man, who has ideas of his own about how to provide for his needy sons.

 The Way Out, a play in three acts